flamewave000/dragonflagon-fvtt/df-curvy-walls/README.md

 ##### [![become a patron](../.assets/patreon-image.png)](https://www.patreon.com/bePatron?u=46113583) If you want to support me or just help me buy doggy treats!
 Also, you can keep up to date on what I'm working on.
 I will be announcing any new modules or pre-releases there for anyone wanting to help me test things out!

+## Dismiss Current Tool Shortcut

+You can quickly remove and disable the current tool by `Ctrl + RightClick`ing anywhere on the screen.
+This is useful if you've just placed a curved wall and want to jump back into making regular walls again without having to go and click the tool's toggle button.

 ## Bezier Curves

 Supports both a Quadratic and Cubic curve to give differing forms of curve generation.
 The Quadratic curve may be of very niche use but gives a very fast way to create a simple curve.
 The Cubic curve is very powerful though, and provides a great to create "just the right" curve.